DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/summary/groupItems/groupItems.md

 ---

 A group summary item may be located either in the group row or the group footer.
 By default, the group row holds all summary items.
-To locate a summary item in the group footer, set the [showInGroupFooter](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/summary/groupItems/showInGroupFooter.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/summary/groupItems/#showInGroupFooter') option of this item to **true**.
+To locate a summary item in the group footer, set the [showInGroupFooter](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/summary/groupItems/showInGroupFooter.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/summary/groupItems/#showInGroupFooter') property of this item to **true**.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/GroupSummaries/"